Ambroise Odonnat

 In front of TUM in Munich

-I am a Ph.D. student @ Huawei Noah’s Ark Lab & Inria supervised by Romain Tavenard, Laetitia Chapel, and Ievgen Redko.
+I am a second-year Ph.D. student in Paris between Huawei Noah’s Ark Lab & Inria supervised by Romain Tavenard, Laetitia Chapel, and Ievgen Redko.

-I am interested in improving the core understanding of Transformers by conducting theoretical study and large-scale experiments on:
+I am interested in better understanding transformers by conducting theoretical study and large-scale experiments on:

-I was lucky to receive an ICML Oral Award, a NeurIPS Spotlight Award, and a QBIN Best Flash Talk Award for my research in these areas.
+I was lucky to receive an ICML Oral Award, an ICASSP Oral Award, and a QBIN Best Flash Talk Award for my research in these areas.
 On a more amusing (and surprising 🙃) note, one of my recent articles was featured in Forbes.

-I enjoy working both with few collaborators and within a larger team, contributing to open-source libraries and communicating about my research.
-I maintain a research blog, logB, and have had the privilege to present my research at leading institutions such as EPFL, ENS Ulm, and Criteo.
+I enjoy working both with a few collaborators and as part of a larger team, contributing to open-source libraries and communicating about my research.
+I maintain a research blog, logB, and have had the privilege to present my research at leading institutions such as EPFL, Cohere, ENS Ulm, and Criteo.

 I graduated from Ecole des Ponts ParisTech in 2023 and hold a master’s degree from ENS Paris-Saclay in Mathematics, Vision, and Machine Learning (MVA).